bbl-dres/ppm-cockpit/docs/MARKETSCREEN.md

 **Swiss-context note.** Swiss federal real-estate (BBL, armasuisse Immobilien, ETH-Rat) has a mix of (a) **SAP-based controlling** at the financial-system layer, (b) historically **bespoke cantonal / federal tools** at the project-portfolio layer, and (c) emerging **Cockpit-style dashboards** (like this prototype) that surface project KPIs to political stakeholders.
 Commercial EPPM vendors (Primavera, Planview, Procore, InEight) are competitively positioned for federal procurement but face the same **data-residency / Public Clouds Bund** scrutiny as any other SaaS. **OpenProject** is the most defensible EU-region self-hostable option if sovereign hosting becomes a procurement gate.

-**Critical insight for pm-cockpit specifically.** A custom Cockpit only earns its position against a commercial EPPM platform if it (a) integrates Swiss-specific data layers the commercial tools don't speak (swisstopo, ÖREB, KBOB, eBKP-H, SNBS), and (b) presents a leaner, federal-political-stakeholder-grade view than the commercial tools' generic dashboards.
-The current prototype's strong points (German-language UI, BBL-specific KPIs, SIA-phase awareness, Bauprojekte vocabulary, embedded MapLibre map) are exactly the differentiation pattern.
+**Observation on custom Cockpits.** Where federal / cantonal owners have built custom Cockpit dashboards alongside commercial EPPM platforms, the differentiation pattern tends to be: (a) integration of Swiss-specific data layers that international tools don't natively speak (swisstopo, ÖREB, KBOB, eBKP-H, SNBS), and (b) a leaner, federal-political-stakeholder-grade view vs. the generic dashboards of enterprise PPM.
+Typical anchors include German-language UI, BBL / armasuisse vocabulary, SIA-phase awareness, and embedded GIS / map views.

 ### Segment 22 — Refurbishment / Renovation Portfolio Screening & Urban Mining